The Oakland Stairs Project Petition

 Upper Rockridge Residents

 Dear Upper Rockridge Neighbors,

-We hope you will join us in the petition below to make the Black Lives Matter stair art project (started by young adult members of our community), a permanent part of our neighborhood.
-In light of our neighborhood's past history of racial exclusion (through housing covenants preventing Blacks, Asians and Latinos from settling in the neighborhood), we are working to show the city that there is a community in Upper Rockridge that is committed to taking a stand for Black lives.
+We hope you will join us in the petition below to make the Oakland Stairs Project (started by young adult members of our community), a permanent part of our neighborhood.
+In light of our neighborhood's past history of racial exclusion (through housing covenants preventing Blacks, Asians and Latinos from settling in the neighborhood), we are working to show the city that there is a community in Upper Rockridge that is committed to taking a stand for racial justice and inclusion.
 This petition is the first step in our plan to work with the city, a local artist of color and our community to bring a shared vision to life.
 You can read more about the project below.
 We look forward to being in touch regarding next steps for this project.
 We are no longer maintaining the stairs for community safety but you can visit https://www.theoaklandstairsproject.org for more details.

 Julia, Sachi, Elisha and Cara

 From: [Your Name]

 The neighborhood of Upper Rockridge was created in the early 1900s by developers as a whites-only area, with racial covenants on deeds that forbade them from being sold or rented to Black people or people of color (POC).
 In the ‘50s, ‘60s and ‘70s, the city of Oakland adopted exclusionary zoning laws in many of the city’s mostly white neighborhoods that prevented the construction of apartment buildings, which might rent to low income Black residents or POC.
 As of 2017, those zoning laws were still in effect, and Upper Rockridge remains a predominantly white neighborhood.